pymatting/pymatting/paper/paper.md

 in the foreground from the background of an image given only a rough sketch.
 Besides everyday image editing, alpha matting has been applied, e.g., to medical image analysis [@fan2019hierarchical; @zhaozheng2010understanding] and microscopy image restoration [@kanade2011cell].
-We introduce the PyMatting toolbox which implements various approaches to solve the alpha matting problem.
+We introduce the PyMatting toolbox for Python which implements various approaches to solve the alpha matting problem.
 Our library is also able to extract the foreground of an image given the alpha matte.
 The target audience of our toolbox are researchers of image processing and computer vision.
 The implementation aims to be computationally efficient and easy to use.